 Upon receiving any complaint of sexual harassment, teen dating violence or discrimination on the basis of any of the classifications set forth above or retaliation for reporting sexual harassment, teen dating violence or such discrimination, the school administration shall complete the Human Rights Record Keeping Form and conduct an investigation.
 Once the investigation is complete, the Human Rights Record Keeping Form shall be forwarded to the Human Rights Compliance Officer for final findings and disposition.
-Students and/or parents also may choose to initiate a complaint of sexual harassment, teen dating violence or discrimination on the basis of any of the classifications above or retaliation for reporting sexual harassment, teen dating violence or such discrimination directly to the Compliance Officer at the Administrative Offices (217)525-7911.
+Students and/or parents also may choose to initiate a complaint of sexual harassment, teen dating violence or discrimination on the basis of any of the classifications above or retaliation for reporting sexual harassment, teen dating violence at the Administrative Offices (217)525-7911.